Lucaweihs/SEMID/README.md

 > # Plot latent digraph
 > plot(g)
 ```
+The function `lfhtcID` implements the algorithm to check LF-HTC-identifiability as presented in

+Barber, R. F., Drton, M., Sturma, N., and Weihs L. (2022).
+Half-Trek Criterion for Identifiability of Latent Variable Models.
+*arXiv preprint* arXiv:2201.04457.

 The LF-HTC is applicable to all graphs where the latent nodes are source nodes.
-An algorithm that checks LF-HTC-identifiability is implemented in `lfhtcID`.
 ```
 > lfhtcID(g)
 Call: lfhtcID(graph = g)